artob/ar.to/content/reviews/2015/07/the-future-of-violence.md

 type: review
 url: 2015/07/the-future-of-violence.html
 title: "The Future of Violence: Robots and Germs, Hackers and Drones"
-subtitle: "★★☆☆☆ My book review of [_\"The Future of Violence: Robots and Germs, Hackers and Drones---Confronting A New Age of Threat\"_](https://www.goodreads.com/book/show/25110269)."
+subtitle: "★★☆☆☆ My book review of [_\"The Future of Violence: Robots and Germs, Hackers and Drones---Confronting A New Age of Threat\"_](https://www.goodreads.com/book/show/25110269) by Wittes & Blum."
 date: 2015-07-31T00:00:00Z
 lastmod:
 draft: false